 1. It’s a Grooming Thing

 Cats have a much stronger sense of smell than humans, with around 200 million scent receptors to help them get around.
-Smell is a major part of the way they recognize things, and Feet are full of strong smells.
-Your feet have around 250,000 sweat glands on them. to your cat, that’s like a big flashing sign saying, “Loved one here!”
-Many cats will lick and cuddle with your feet because they know it’s you.
+Smell is a major part of the way they recognize things, and feet are full of strong smells.
+Your feet have around 250,000 sweat glands on them.
+To your cat, that’s like a big flashing sign saying, “Loved one here!”
+Many cats will lick and cuddle with your feet because they know it’s you and enjoy your scent.